BenYang0215/Car_Rental_Project/README.md

 # Car_Rental_Project
-This was a group project for CPSC-332 at Cal State Fullerton
+This was a group project for CPSC-332 at Cal State Fullerton.
+The website implements CSS, HTML, PHP, and SQL to create a functional website that allows users to signup/login, browse through a selection of cars, and "rent" them if desired.

 # Contributors:
 Ethan Luu, Jason Tran, and Benjamin Yang

-# Main Objective:
-Allow users of our website to register a profile, retrieve information about cars available for rent, as well as grant them the option to rent them at hourly rates.

 # System Requirements:
 The system shall provide an interface to look through a catalog of available cars to rent.